 * Featured In BBC4 TV special about the life and times of Louis Prima.

 * Original song Mambo Gelato featured in the Movie ' No Reservations', staring Catherine Zeeta Jones.

 * Nominated for the third time for BBC Radio 2 ' Heart of Jazz Award'.

-* Ray was the Featured artist on Jools Holland's Radio 2 show.
+* Featured artist on Jools Holland's Radio 2 show.

-* Ray is featured with the Turin Symphony Orchestra .
+* Featured with the Turin Symphony Orchestra .
 The event is a special Frank Sinatra birthday tribute.

 * A long running Christmas residency at Ronnie Scott's in London.
 Still ongoing.